wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/4-explore-insider-risk-management-policies.md

 Protecting data and preventing data leaks for users in an organization may depend on their position, level of access to sensitive information, or risk history.
 Data leaks can include accidental oversharing of highly sensitive information outside an organization or data theft with malicious intent.
 With an assigned data loss prevention (DLP) policy as a triggering event option, this template starts scoring real-time detections of suspicious activity.
 It results in an increased likelihood of insider risk alerts and alerts with higher severity levels.
 Priority users are defined in [priority user groups](/microsoft-365/compliance/insider-risk-management-settings?azure-portal=true).
 These groups are configured in the insider risk management **Settings** area.

 As with the General data leaks template, an organization can choose a DLP policy to trigger indicators in the insider risk policy for high severity alerts.
 When an organization uses this template, it should follow the Data leaks policy guidelines for DLP policies (see the earlier section in this unit) when creating a policy with the DLP option.
 Organizations can also choose to assign selected indicators as triggering events for a policy.
 This flexibility and customization helps scope the policy to only the activities covered by the indicators.
-Organizations must also assign priority user groups created in **Insider risk management &gt; Settings &gt; Priority user groups** to the policy.
+Organizations must also assign priority user groups created in **Insider risk management > Settings > Priority user groups** to the policy.

 #### Data leaks by disgruntled users template